Cuis-Smalltalk/Learning-Cuis/SamplePackage3.md

 I guess it is time to do this now.

 Note that I don't have to define everything up front.
-It is OK to leave some holes to be filled and just let the system tell me when I try and use them.
+It is OK to leave holes to be filled and just let the system tell me when I try and use them.

+The debugger is our friend!

 ### IEDict instance variables

-The first thing I need to do is add instance variables so that out IEDict model instance knows and keeps track of its searchString, searchResult, and resultIndex.
+The first thing I need to do is add instance variables so that our IEDict model instance knows and keeps track of its searchString, searchResult, and resultIndex.

 I also need to add method class `accessing` and the methods to get and set the values for these.